canonical/mir/doc/sphinx/explanation/performance.md

 CPU usage is generally low but varies a lot depending on:

 * the CPU and GPU characteristics of the system
-* the number, size and configuration of the displays
-* the number of application windows being composited
-* the rate at which buffers are submitted to the application windows

 CPU usage [has been reported](https://github.com/canonical/mir/issues/3230) as being significantly higher when using DisplayLink's evdi drivers to handle